eformat/argocd-team-topologies/README.md

 zteam-ci-cd        argocd             2m35s
 ```

-The thing to note with the team ArgoCD's is their `cluster` connection is namespace scoped.
+The team ArgoCD's `cluster` connection's are namespace scoped.

 For a given team ArgoCD, what we see is all of the namespace Role Binding's applied from the `gitops-operator`: